 There's no need to postpone vaccination if your baby has a minor illness, such as a cough or a cold with no temperature.

-If your baby has a history of fits (febrile convulsions) or has suffered a fit within 72 hours of a previous dose of the vaccine, speak to your GP surgery, nurse or health visitor for advice.
+If your baby has a history of fits (febrile convulsions) or has had a fit within 72 hours of a previous dose of the vaccine, speak to your GP surgery, nurse or health visitor for advice.

-What if I miss the 6-in-1 vaccination appointment?
+If you miss the 6-in-1 vaccination appointment

 Page last reviewed: 11 June 2019